-For the first one, real estate versus other investment vehicles, we have a data table that shows the number of down years or negative return years, compare to the number of up years or positive return years for real estate, stocks and bonds, and as you will see, there are many more years of up years for real estate, as well as much fewer down years for real estate compared to stocks and bonds.
+For the first one, real estate versus other investment vehicles, we have a data table that shows the number of down years or negative return years compared to the number of up years or positive return years for real estate, stocks, and bonds.
+And, as you will see, there are many more years of up years for real estate, as well as much fewer down years for real estate compared to stocks and bonds.
 So it gets that point across.

-And then next, we have a data table that shows how the average apartment returns compared to other commercial property types – industrial, office, retail and hotel – and at this point in time, apartments have the highest average return over the 3, 5, 7, 10 and 15-year periods.
-For all of these, you’re going to want to make sure you’re staying up to date on the current data, because some of the things that I’m gonna explain right now might not hold true in five years, so those are things that you wanna either remove, or address differently.
-Also, there might be other data points that are not included or are not discussed, that are relevant in five years from now and aren’t necessarily relevant now.
-So this is not something to be copied exactly, just to give you an idea of the types of things to include in this “Why apartments?” section.
+And then next we have a data table that shows how the average apartment returns compared to other commercial property types – industrial, office, retail and hotel – and, at this point in time, apartments have the highest average return over the three, five, seven, 10 and 15-year periods.
+For all of these, you’re going to want to make sure you’re staying up to date on the current data because some of the things that I’m gonna explain right now might not hold true in five years, so those are things that you wanna either remove or address differently.
+Also, there might be other data points that are not included or are not discussed that are relevant in five years from now and aren’t necessarily relevant now.
+So this is not something to be copied exactly, just to give you an idea of the types of things to include in this “Why Apartments?” section.

 Similarly, you want to also take a look at the population.
 This is gonna be just kind of the overall snapshot population of the country; is the population increasing?
 Similar to the decreasing home ownership, if the population is increasing, then that means there’s more renters, which means, again, more customers for your business.

-Then lastly, of course, you want to actually look at the rate of rental occupied units to determine if that number is increasing, because again, if it is increasing, there’s more renters, and therefore more customers.
-For this, it’s represented by the number of renter-occupied housing units over time, and it’s been steadily increasing since the early 2000’s.
+Then, lastly, of course you want to actually look at the rate of renter-occupied units to determine if that number is increasing because, again, if it is increasing, there’s more renters and, therefore, more customers.
+For this, it’s represented by the number of renter-occupied housing units over time, and it’s been steadily increasing since the early 2000s.